-Outputs are mParticle’s term for the services we forward your data to.
+Outputs are mParticle’s term for the services where we forward your data.
 Outputs are also referred to as “integrations”.
 Outputs come in two types: “event”, and “audience”.
 Audiences are covered in the next part of this guide.
 This section will show you how to set up an event output.

 mParticle has over a hundred event outputs, and the connection process for each is similar.
-This tutorial creates a connection to Amplitude as an example.
-You can follow the same steps with a different output, or create a free Amplitude account to follow along exactly.
+This tutorial creates a connection to Indicative as an example.
+You can follow the same steps with a different output, or create a free Indicative account to follow along exactly.

 Now that you have both an input and an output set up, it’s time to connect them: